faucetsdn/udmi/docs/specs/subblocks.md

 ## _subFolder_ attribute values

 The _subFolder_ attribute describes the semantic category for the message.
-There's many potential values for this enum (and it can be easily extended), but there are some primary values commonly of interest (and values not relevant to any given application should be ignored).
+There's many potential values for this field (and it can be easily extended), but there are some primary values commonly of interest (and values not relevant to any given application should be ignored).

 * [`system`](../messages/system.md): High level information about a device as an overall entity, independent of specific functional blocks.
 * [`pointset`](../messages/pointset.md): Relating to point (value reading) telemetry and values.
-* `gateway`: How devices are connected together in a logical structure to proxy information from legacy (non-UDMI) fieldbus protocols.
+* [`gateway`](gateway.md): How devices are connected together in a logical structure to proxy information from legacy (non-UDMI) fieldbus protocols.
-* `discovery`: Raw information from on-prem discovery about on-prem configuration and setup.
+* [`discovery`](discovery.md): Raw information from on-prem discovery about on-prem configuration and setup.
 * `cloud`: How a device is represented or connects to cloud infrastructure (e.g. the authentication key type).